sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Do I need to activate all extensions? =
 No. The extensions are tailored for very specific types of websites.
 Incorrect usage of certain extensions could even harm your website's SERP rankings.
 Each extension will include carefully crafted documentation in the near future.

+= What are the requirements to run this software? = TODO

 = Do I require an account? =
 Not at all!
 This extension manager provides up to date free extensions, without requiring an API connection.